Volunteer

 Frequently Asked Questions

 All over the UK, patients can hear music, news and information from their local hospital radio service.
-Radio Horton exists to help alleviate sickness and infirmity among patients in the Horton General Hospital.
-As an organisation striving to achieve this, we expect our volunteers to share our commitment to, and interest in the welfare of patients in hospital.
+Radio Horton exists to provide information and to promote good health and wellbeing for patients in the Horton General Hospital and for the general public in and around North Oxfordshire.

 Our station is a member of the Hospital Broadcasting Association (HBA), a national organisation which oversees the many hospital radio stations across the country.
 If you are not in Banbury but want to become involved with your hospital radio station, visit the HBA Member Stations website for details of your local station.

-Like all hospital stations, Radio Horton is run entirely by dedicated volunteers, who give many valuable hours to help provide a first class broadcasting service to the patients in the Horton General Hospital.
+Like all hospital stations, Radio Horton is run entirely by dedicated volunteers, who give many valuable hours to help provide a first class broadcasting service.
 We have no paid staff and receive no regular income from the NHS or other Government sources.
-The biggest reward for a hospital broadcasting volunteer is to make a patient’s time in hospital a little easier.

 • What’s involved in being a volunteer in hospital broadcasting?

-We provide a special service to hospital patients, and only a small part is about presenting programmes!
+We provide a special service and only a small part is about presenting radio programmes!
 Keeping the station running takes a lot of work, and most stations expect volunteers to help with a range of jobs including:

 Ward Visitors: